aamirazad/tigertutoringtool/hugo/content/teachers/fiore/midsummer.md

 - **Hermia and Lysander decide to run away**

   - **Lysander comes up with a plan to run away to his aunt's house away from athans and, by extension, their laws.
 They will meet in the woods the next night to run away**

   - Helena, Hermia’s friend, is sad because of this conflict

   - Helena wishes she had Hermia’s beauty so that Demetrius would love her

   - **Helena loves Demetrius and wants to be with him no matter how much he hates her**

     - **Wants to be treated like a dog (she wants him to own her)**

-        - **She tells Demetrius of Hermia’s plan to sneak out so that she could win Demetrius’ love**
+    - **She tells Demetrius of Hermia’s plan to sneak out so that Demetrius would leave Hermia and be with her**

 ### Scene 2

 - **A play is introduced by Quince**

   - They meet at Quince’s house

   - **The play will happen during Theseus and Hippolyta's wedding**

   - **It’s meant (by Shakespear) to seem amateur**

   - The play is about the death of Pyramus and Thisbe

   - Snug, the lion, asks if he will be given lines

     - He over-thinks his very simple role of just roaring.
 He even wonders whether to do a scary roar and if that would scare the woman

   - **Bottom considers himself with high authority and keeps**

   - Bottom asks if Pyramis, the role he is playing, is “a lover or a tyrant”

   - **They will meet that night in the woods**

 ## Act 2